 The John Jay College research team sought and was granted approval to conduct the study by the College's Institutional Review Board which oversees protection of human subjects in research.
-Additionally, the team applied for a Certificate of Confidentiality, which can be granted by the United States Department of Health and Human Services (HHS) to protect against "compelled disclosure of identifying information about subjects of biomedical, behavioral, clinical, and other research."
+Additionally, the team applied for a Certificate of Confidentiality, which can be granted by the United States Department of Health and Human Services (DHHS) to protect against "compelled disclosure of identifying information about subjects of biomedical, behavioral, clinical, and other research."
 The certificate protects the researchers against involuntary disclosure about the identities of research participants and is understood to bar any legal demand for testimony in court.
 Such a certificate does not prevent any individual priest, victim, diocese or religious community from voluntarily releasing data.
-After a number of meetings and discussions, HHS in November 2003 declined to grant a Certificate of Confidentiality for the study.
+After a number of meetings and discussions, DHHS in November 2003 declined not to grant a Certificate of Confidentiality for the study.
 A major reason for denying the certificate was the determination that the John Jay College researchers had taken adequate measures to ensure that all identifying information would be removed and the surveys would be confidential, thereby precluding the need for a certificate.
 Additionally, since the primary purpose of the certificate is to protect human subjects who have given their consent to participate in research related to confidential matters that may adversely affect them, this framework did not apply to the John Jay study since the priests were not voluntary research participants, and their consent had not been sought nor granted.
 Therefore, they were uncertain as to whether it was legally possible to issue a certificate, which is primarily used as a vehicle to encourage human subjects to participate in a research project.
 In their letter explaining the rejection of a certificate, it was stated that the confidentiality plan for the study "includes multiple and wide-ranging protections for subject identifiers" and as such, "a certificate is not necessary to achieve your research goals."
-(See Appendix A1.1.7 for a copy of the letter.)
+(See Appendix A.1.1.7 for a copy of the letter.)

-1 The survey did not request any personal information about those making the allegations, other than age and gender.
+&lt;sup>1 The survey did not request any personal information about those making the allegations, other than age and gender.

-2 The study website employed multiple levels of security to ensure that the public could not access the questions and answers.
-The identification name and password were sent to each bishop or major superior so that he or his staff could access the website.
+&lt;sup>2 The study website employed multiple levels of security to ensure that the public could not locate the site or access the questions and answers.
+The identification name and password were sent directly to each bishop or major superior so that he or his staff could access the website.

-3 Although we worded carefully the definitions to ensure that those filling out the questionnaires would do so in a uniform manner, in a study of this type, it is impossible to create an infallible operational definition with criteria so specific that everyone supplying the information would do so in exactly the same way.
-Therefore, some degree of variance in the counting of "credible allegations" is inevitable.
+&lt;sup>3 Although we worded the definitions carefully to ensure that those filling out the questionnaires would do so in a uniform manner, in a study of this type, it is impossible to create an infallible operational definition with criteria so specific that everyone supplying the information would do so in exactly the same way.
+Therefore, some degree of variance in the responses is inevitable.

-4 For instance, California law prohibits the disclosure of any identifying information related to sexual behavior.
-As a result, we worked out complicated procedures whereby identifying information (which was used only to allow us to track priests who had been moved from one Diocese to another) was encrypted prior to arriving at the study headquarters so that California respondents were not providing any identifying information.
+&lt;sup>4 For instance, California law prohibits the disclosure of any identifying information related to sexual behavior.
+As a result, we worked out complicated procedures whereby identifying information (which was used only to allow us to identify priests who had been moved from one diocese to another) was encrypted prior to being sent to the study headquarters so that California respondents did not transmit any identifying information.